 Dropbox accepted itself as the small company it was.
 They accepted that they were not worth the mentions from the start.
-That way, the company acknowledged itself as the small startup it was.
 It remained so, for a long while.
 Dropbox kept its team very small.
 Before their first funding, they bootstrapped every function of the business.
 The cofounder and CEO Drew Houston grew the company with very few employees.
 Before 2014, the company had employed 500 people since inception in 2007.
-Due to the increased competition and need to scale into other markets in enterprise, they have added 700 more employees in the last one year giving them a current team of 1,200 employees.
+Due to the increased competition and need to scale into other markets in enterprise, they have added 700 more employees in the last one year giving them a team of 1,200 employees as of 2015.
 The current number is befitting of a company that has 300 million users and with revenues upwards of $400 million in 2014 alone.

 2. Minimum Viable Product

 Many companies and founders think they need the final product to make their ideas worth the attention from potential customers.
-In the spirit of the Lean Startup, Dropbox proved that you don’t need the final product.
+In the spirit of the Lean Startup methodology, Dropbox proved that you don’t need a final product.
 In fact, you never should need the final product at all.
 Why?
 Because if you build the final product before the customers use the initial product, you could build something the customers don’t want.
-That’s money and time spent building the wrong thing, leading to wasted resources and opportunities for a startup.
+That’s money and time spent building the wrong thing, leading to wasted resources and opportunities.

 When Dropbox launched in 2007-2008 they had the Minimum Viable Product (MVP).
 That’s a very skinny product without enough meat on it, but just good enough to show you the idea behind the product.
 And people loved it.
-The most important part was that the early Dropbox users were able to provide a lot of customer and external feedback to the founders who would take this feedback into consideration when tuning the product further.
-When the better part of the meat was added through continuous addition of features it was as a result of customer feedback in conjunction with the team’s genius additions to the product.
+The most important part was that the early Dropbox users were able to provide feedback to the founders who would take this feedback into consideration when tuning the product further.
+It is that feedback together with the optimizations and new features that have made the Dropbox service better.

 When Dropbox was marketing its company, most companies within the same space didn’t see any need to market their cloud platforms.
-Dropbox hit it first and that was their making.
 When I personally heard of Dropbox I was so happy because I thought it was a new idea and I was very young by then (15 years old in 2008).
 I was able to resonate with it long before I ever heard of Google’s Drive platform or Microsoft’s OneDrive.
 The marketing was early, and it was done right, albeit mostly by word of mouth.